laravel/nova-docs/1.0/customization/localization.md

 }

 /**
- * Get the displayble singular label of the resource.
+ * Get the displayable singular label of the resource.
  *
  * @return string
  */